 Quickstart

-This guide will get you set up and ready to use Daimo Pay within minutes.
+Get started with Daimo Pay in minutes.
 Learn how to add <DaimoPayButton />

 You can prototype using pay-demo